dmarcwise/dmarc-wiki/src/lib/providers/fastmail.svelte.md

 Set up DMARC to:

 - Receive email delivery reports to identify and fix authentication issues and find out who's sending from your domain.
-- Choose the action to apply in case of SPF and DKIM non-compliance, blocking abuse attempts.
+- Choose the action to apply when both SPF and DKIM are not aligned with your sender domain, blocking abuse attempts.

 Use a DMARC monitoring tool like [DMARCwise](https://dmarcwise.io) to simplify compliance and detect issues before they affect your domain reputation.